katrinagross/emilypmendez.github.io/README.md

 ## About our Team members:

--Andrianina Raharijao: a rising senior from Lehman College, majoring in Computer Science and minoring in Math.
+- Andrianina Raharijao: a rising senior from Lehman College, majoring in Computer Science and minoring in Math.
 Interested in a career in Data Science.
+- Emily Portalatin-Mendez: a rising senior from Lehman College, majoring in Computer Science with a minor concentration in Finance.
+Interested in economic development initiatives, education, and blockchain technology.

 ## About Team Empower